-Kōura surveys
+Kōura Diving surveys

 Kōura~Crayfish Survey 2024

-Four weekends are scheduled this year - starting 25 & 26 May 2024
+• Four consecutive weekends were scheduled this year - starting 25 & 26 May 2024

 Kōura~Crayfish Survey 2023